jansgreen/zero-tv/README.md

 * The main page has a search and filter area, the user will be able to search for the preferred movie, they will be able to search by genre, by year and by title.
 *
 1. Open tab to `http://127.0.0.1:8000` to see the main site, with your new objects.
+## Apps of the project
+ * Catalog: this show all movies we have in database.
+ * Bag: this app allows: see details of a movie and get movie for proccess payment.
+ * checkout: all projecto of store need a checkout, this help proccess all payment with stripe.
+ * profiles: It is the typical user application that allows you to save information about the user and related to your order.
 ## Site Map

 1. [Home](https://zero-tv.herokuapp.com/catalog/)